Center of population: Ireland

 The center of population of the entire island of Ireland is located near Kilcock, County Kildare.
 This is significantly further east than the Geographical centre of Ireland, reflecting the disproportionately large cities of the east of the island (Belfast and Dublin).
 The center of population of the Republic of Ireland is located southwest of Edenderry, County Offaly.

 Japan

 The centroid of population of Japan is in Gifu Prefecture, almost directly north of Nagoya city, and has been moving east-southeast for the past few decades.
-More recently, the only large regions in Japan with significant population growth have been in Greater Nagoya and Greater Tokyo.
+Since 2010, the only large regions in Japan with significant population growth have been in Greater Tokyo and Okinawa Prefecture.

 New Zealand

 In June 2008, New Zealand's median center of population was located near Taharoa, around 100 km (65 mi) southwest of Hamilton on the North Island's west coast.
 In 1900 it was near Nelson and has been moving steadily north (towards Auckland, the country's most populous city) ever since.